Nestled into the northern coast of Cornwall is the compact little village of St Agnes.

 In the past this quaint village was part of Cornwall’s thriving tin and copper mining industry.
 Although much has changed over the years it retains its traditional friendly atmosphere and picturesque appearance.

-Only a few miles away from Perran Springs Holiday Park, it would be a shame to not take the time to visit at some point during your time spent at the campsite.
+Only a few miles away from Perran Springs Holiday Park, it would be a shame to miss out St Agnes during your itinerary.